STEllAR-GROUP/hpx-kokkos/README.md

 - `async` versions of `Kokkos::parallel_for`, `parallel_reduce`, and `parallel_scan`
 - `async` version of `Kokkos::deep_copy`
-- Kokkos executors that forward work to corresponding Kokkos execution spaces
+- HPX executors that forward work to corresponding Kokkos execution spaces
+- A HPX execution policy that forwards work to corresponding Kokkos execution spaces for use with HPX parallel algorithms
+- HPX parallel algorithm specializations for the execution policy above

 ## How?